 Stacey is a dynamic therapist who has been working with children and their families in clinical and community settings for about 8 years.
 She received her master’s degree in Social Work specializing in Mental Health and Health from the University of Toronto in 2018.
 Since graduation, Stacey has worked with infants, children and youth experiencing a range of emotional and behavioural difficulties, including emotional dysregulation, impulsivity, low self-esteem, bereavement, suicidal ideation, self-harm, and social difficulties.
 She is additionally well-versed in working with individuals struggling with histories of anxiety, substance abuse, depression, and/or trauma.

-Stacey uses an integrative, collaborative and CBT-based therapeutic approach with her young clients and families.
-She is trained in Collaborative Problem-Solving (Tier 1 & 2), Trauma-Focused CBT, Emotion-Focused Family Therapy and Eating Disorders.
-She fosters a safe and inclusive environment, with person-centered and harm-reduction practices forming the foundation of her work.
+Stacey uses an integrative and collaborative therapeutic approach with her young clients, individuals and families.
+She is trained in Collaborative Problem-Solving (Tier 1 & 2), Trauma-Focused CBT, Circle of Security Parenting, Emotion-Focused Family Therapy and Eating Disorders.
+She fosters a safe, holistic and inclusive environment, with person-centered and harm-reduction practices forming the foundation of her work.
 She is passionate about working with individuals, children and their families, while guiding and supporting them through their healing journeys to achieve their desired goals.

 Outside of work, Stacey enjoys experimenting in the kitchen and testing her hand at photography.
 She also enjoys travelling, listening to music, baking, hiking, spending time outdoors and trying out new recipes.